apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 For authentication, there are extensible authentication handlers for the client and server that permit simple authentication schemes (like user and password) as well as more involved authentication such as Kerberos.
-The Flight protocol comes with a built-in `BasicAuth` so that user/password authentication out of the box without custom development.
+The Flight protocol comes with a built-in `BasicAuth` so that user/password authentication can be implemented out of the box without custom development.

 ## Middleware and Tracing